samilarukshan/samilarukshan/README.md

 - 🌱 I’m currently learning **Bachelor of Information Technology (BIT).**

+- 🧑‍🎓 I’m an Undergraduate at University Of Moratuwa.**

 - 📫 How to reach me **samilarukshan17@gmail.com**

 - ⚡ Fun fact **Call me as sami**